-Our longer than expected trip in the Vaucluse area europe_francecomes to an end.
+Our longer than expected trip in the Vaucluse area comes to an end.
 We spent our last days visiting an unexpectedly original museum and then stopping for a while in a town that hasn’t much to offer for an average tourist, not even a parking area for campers, but for those looking for adrenaline it could be a paradise.
 Finally we discover a stopover with free electric hook-up!

 Let’s start with Menerbes.
 It is a picturesque village, quite similar to most of those we have already visited.
 A large car park at the entrance of the village [43.83182,5.20786] facilitates the visit, which is absolutely well worth.
 Touring the village on foot takes less than half an hour.